Kcav18/Final_Project/README.md

 Fiston Rugwiro is our team lead python and ETL responsible for getting us the data cleaned in order to test.

-Brenton Ervin is going to import everything into Postgress and revviewing all project elements.
+Brenton Ervin is going to import everything into Postgress and reviewing all project elements.